activatedgeek/docker-rabbitmqadmin/README.md

 ```

 By default, this will pull the `latest` tag.
-_In the future, additional tags may be used to allow clients to pin to specific functionality_

 The entrypoint of this Docker image is `rabbitmqadmin`.

 ### Environment Variables

-A few environment variables can be providedß:
+A few environment variables can be provided:

 * `RABBIT_HOST`: IP or FQDN of the broker (default: `127.0.0.1`)
 * `RABBIT_PORT`: port to access RabbitMQ at (default: `15672`)